xiaocong/remote-task-web-app/README.md

         {"email":"xxxx@example.com", "password":"xxxx", "tags": ["system:role:user"], "name": "xxx", priority: 1}

+    Notes:

-    Both json and form are supported.
+    - Both json and form are supported.
+    - `email` must be unique, `name` is the display name.
+    - `tags` is used in creating new project.
+We are using the field to control what devices the project can access.
+    - `priority` is used in creating new project.
+It can be from 1 to 10, higher value means higher priority when assigning jobs.

     Example:

         $ http http://localhost:9000/api/users access_token==675ed270-54b8-11e3-934a-7722a3f49493 email=test@example.com password=test